wangzwu/wangzwu.github.io/_pages/about.md

 I graduated with a bachelor's degree in Information Management and Information Systems from Beijing Information Science and Technology University.
 Currently, I am a second-year master's student in Computer Technology at the same university.

-My research interests include software analysis and testing techniques, as well as IoT security.
+My research interests include software analysis and testing techniques, as well as IoT security, Fuzzing.

 # 📝 Publications